- Getting Started

 We are fortunate these days that many amazing cartographers are creating beautifully animated video maps to use in tabletop RPG play.
 These maps are wonderfully immersive aids in playing sessions.

 Astral wants to make it as easy as possible for you to use animated maps during your Astral game sessions.
-Every Astral account comes with a selection of animated maps you can use, and Pro accounts have access to even more.
+Every Astral account comes with a selection of animated maps you can use, and Supporter accounts have access to even more.
 These maps are ready for you to drop into your games with the Map Editor and use immediately.

 Converting Maps for Use on Astral